engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 A supporting team is a nested team consisting of vertical teams and potentially consuming other supporting teams.
 Typically, we want a 6:1 to 9:1 mapping between vertical teams working on the product we sell and vertical teams working on other deliverables.

- Most issues of complexity start innocuously and are ignored for some time.
-This technical debt is the cost of doing business, as we prefer delivering features and then getting paid to clean up code later.

 These are general patterns, not strict rules.
 Technical debt can be paid with enabling teams or complicated sub system teams, or platform teams.
 The mai difference is the scope and longevity of the deliverable.